 Sept.
 12, 9pm Talkback After Performance with Alex Woloch- Woloch, Professor and English Chair at Stanford University and Orwellian scolar, will discuss Orwell's framework as a writer and his relevance in this political moment in time.
 He is the author of Or Orwell: Writing and Democratic Socialism (Harvard UP, 2016) a study that examines Orwell's writing alongside his ethics and political vision.

 Sept.
 14, 3 pm 1984 Yesterday, Today, and Tomorrow at Oak Hammock- Reading and discussion of themes in the novel from multi-generational perspectives.

 Sept.
-18, 7-8:15 pm Fake News and 1984- Join a panel of UF's Journalism distinguished faculty to discuss Contemporary Journalism as it relates to Orwell's depiction of media manipulation.
+18, 7-8:15 pm Fake News and 1984 at the Hippodrome Cinema- Join a panel of UF's Journalism distinguished faculty to discuss Contemporary Journalism as it relates to Orwell's depiction of media manipulation.
 Panel includes: Mike Foley- Master Lecturer: Hugh Cunningham Professor in Journalism Excellence.
 Kim Walsh-Childers- Professor of Journalism and Communicaions.
 Andrew Selepak- Director, MAMC Social Media.

 Sept.
 24 1984 Production Closes.